aniqp/air-quality-pipeline/README.md

 ## Future Project Goals and Next Steps
 1. Collecting data for more cities/types of pollutants and visualizing them
 2. Exploring real-time data streaming tools such as Kafka, which would help with availability and scalability of data retrieval.

+*Note: EC2 instance has been stopped due to project budget constraints.*